JobID: 11003

 This position may be renewed on an annual basis and is only valid for the length of the time that the Arizona Department of Education approves the use of Title I funds.

-Analyzes course, campus and district level data in all courses as it relates to literacy for the purpose of sharing information with teachers and making informed decisions relative to instructional and assessment practices.
+MAJOR DUTIES: Analyzes course, campus and district level data in all courses as it relates to literacy for the purpose of sharing information with teachers and making informed decisions relative to instructional and assessment practices.

 Assesses skills and needs (both initially and ongoing) of teachers and students for the purpose of determining the kinds of professional development and strategies needed to bring about student achievement and gains in value added scores in all content areas.